lschimidtc/lschimidtc/README.md

   *(to learn more about these positions, check out my LinkedIn or website by clicking the respective buttons above!)*

 - 📊 I love data visualization!
-- 🥅 2022 Goals: Graduate undergrad, learn as much as I can, have fun!
+- 🥅 2022 Goals: Graduate, learn as much as I can, have fun!

 ## Languages and Tools: